 The important thing is to recognize that the strategies which work well when you're dealing with a simple domain will not work well for a complex domain.
 Conversely, techniques oriented towards exploring complex domains will often be overkill for simple domains.
 Process and tooling flexiblity is key to your success.

 A few days later someone asked a series of questions that I thought would make an interesting blog posting, so here goes:

 I don’t have exact numbers, but I believe that 90%+ of our teams in SWG are applying agile techniques in practical ways that make sense for their projects.
 The primary goal is to be effective – in frequent releases, higher quality, and happy customers – not just agile.
-By the way, there is roughly 30,000 developers in SWG.Can all of IBM's projects work with an agile methodology?
+By the way, there is roughly 30,000 developers in SWG.

 It’s certainly possible, but it may not always make sense.
 Products that are in maintenance mode with few bugs or feature requirements may not benefit as much from agile practices -- those teams will likely continue to do whatever it is that they have been doing.
 Having said that, it's still highly desirable to apply agile techniques on maintenance projects.